ryanmccartney/robinson/docs/index.md

 # Features

-* Organizes books into, shelves and bookcase
+* Manually organise books into, shelves and bookcase
+* Automatically organise your entirely library by title, author, genre,
 * Add books by scanning an ISBN barcode with your phone
 * Uses multiple sources to pull book information from ISBN
 * Bookmarking, keep your place